truenas/documentation/static/includes/SCALEInstallerProcedure.md

    ![InstallPartition](/images/SCALE/Install/SCALEInstallPartitionScreen.png "Install Partition Screen")

 4. Select option **1 Administrative user (admin)** then **OK** to install SCALE and create the admin user account and password.
-   SCALE has implemented the administrator login as a replacement for root user logins as a security hardening measure.
+   SCALE has implemented the administrator login as a replacement for the root user login as a security hardening measure.
    The system retains root as a fallback but it is no longer the default.
    The admin account has full control over TrueNAS and is used to log in to the web interface.
    Set a strong password and protect it.

    We do not recommend selecting **3 Configure using Web UI**.

    ![SCALEInstallerConsoleSetupAdminAccount](/images/SCALE/Install/SCALEInstallerConsoleSetupAdminAccount.png "Admin User Screen")